vaginessa/auto-daily-fdroid/README.md

 If you are a developer and want to publish your own apps right from GitHub Actions as an F-Droid repo, you can fork/copy this repo and see  [the documentation](setup.md) for more information on how to set it up.

 ### [License](LICENSE)
-The license is for the files in this repository, *except* those in the `fdroid` directory.
+The license is for the files in this repository, *except* those in the `fdroid` directory and `fdroid-repo` branch.
 These files *might* be licensed differently; you can use an F-Droid client to get the details for each app.